redhat-performance/jetlag/docs/tips-and-vars.md

 # Kubelet Topology Manager Policy of the performance profile to be created.
 [Valid values: single-numa-node, best-effort, restricted] (default "restricted")
 topology_manager_policy: best-effort
 ```
+#### Tuned Performance Patch

+After performance-profile is applied, the standard TunedPerformancePatch used for SNO DUs will also be applied post SNO install if DU profile is enabled.
+This profile will disable chronyd service and enable stalld, change the FIFO priority of ice-ptp processes to 10.
+Further changes applied can be found in the template 'tunedPerformancePatch.yml.j2' under sno-post-cluster-install templates.

 #### Installing Performance Addon Operator on OCP 4.9 or OCP 4.10